kizito9898/IT-Documentation/Azure/Entra-ID-Fundamentals.md

-# Microsoft Entra ID (Azure AD) - IT Administrator Guide
+# Microsoft Entra ID (Azure AD) - IT Administrator

 ## 1. What is Microsoft Entra ID?